 Mental health has been brought into the spotlight in recent times, and more people are seeking the help they need.
-Here are ten questions that will cross your mind when you are trying to find the right therapist, and the answers to them.
+Here are 10 questions that will cross your mind when you are trying to find the right therapist, and the answers to them.

 How do I find the right therapist?

 It is important to keep both practical and personal concerns in mind.
 Practical is ensuring the therapist is located near you to make regular sessions easy.
-It also means finding someone who specialises in the kind of therapy you need – a rape counsellor is different from someone dealing with depression, a therapist specialised in LGBTQIA issues is different from some dealing with drug rehabilitation or domestic violence.
+It also means finding someone who specialises in the kind of therapy you need – a rape counsellor is different from someone dealing with depression; a therapist specialised in LGBTQIA issues is different from some dealing with drug rehabilitation or domestic violence.

 The simplest way to find a good therapist is by personal recommendations from friends and family, or social groups that offer support.
-If you are meeting a therapist for the first time, they will be able to tell you in a session or two if they can provide you with the help you need, or recommend you to a more suitable one.
+If you are meeting a therapist for the first time, they will be able to tell you in a session or two if they can provide you with the help you need, or recommend to you a more suitable one.

 What is the difference between a therapist, counsellor, psychologist, and psychiatrist?

 “A psychiatrist has an MBBS degree with a specialisation in psychiatry at an MD level and prescribes medication.
 Therapists/counsellors/ psychologists are all trained in providing therapy but differ in their expertise and qualifications.
-A counsellor has a masters in psychology and is trained to address various mental health concerns such as anxiety, stress, etc. A clinical psychologist has MPhil in clinical psychology and is trained to address more severe mental health conditions through psychotherapeutic intervention.
+A counsellor has a masters in psychology and is trained to address various mental health concerns such as anxiety, stress etc. A clinical psychologist has MPhil in clinical psychology and is trained to address more severe mental health conditions through psychotherapeutic intervention.
 Psychologists may be trained/specialised in other fields as well such as an industrial psychologist, school psychologist, and more,” explains Pratishtha Trivedi Mirza, senior clinical psychologist, InnerHour, Mumbai.

 What should I look for in the credentials of a therapist?

 Like all professions, training and credentials are important here.
 A therapist is a qualified professional who has spent years in learning and training in the mental health field, and as a result, is aware of clinical conditions, their causes, and is objective and non-judgmental.
-“You can ask about the therapist’s experience with clients having similar concerns, their training and work experience, etc. This will make you feel comfortable about making a choice,” says Pratishtha.
+“You can ask about the therapist’s experience with clients having similar concerns, their training and work experience, etc. This will make you feel comfortable about making a choice,” says Mirza.